Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Morse-Bott computations in the Fukaya category

 for some $q \in \Z$, and the homology class of $[\bm{u}] \in H_2(\CP{n},\RP{n}) \cong \Z$ is given by the formula

-\end{proposition} \begin{proof} Follows from \cite[Lemma 5.8]{Sheridan2011a}, and a slight modification of \cite[Proposition 5.10]{Sheridan2011a}. \end{proof}
+\end{proposition2} \begin{proof} Follows from \cite[Lemma 5.8]{Sheridan2011a}, and a slight modification of \cite[Proposition 5.10]{Sheridan2011a}. \end{proof}

-\begin{definition} Let $\bm{u}$ be a holomorphic flipping pearly tree in general position, all of whose boundary components are labelled $L'$.
-For each flag $f$ corresponding to a flipping edge of the tree, we have corresponding marked points in the boundary $(\partial S)_r$, namely
+\begin{definition2} Let $\bm{u}$ be a holomorphic flipping pearly tree in general position, all of whose boundary components are labelled $L'$.
+For each flag $f = (v,e)$ (recall that a flag consists of a vertex $v$ and an edge $e$ connected to that vertex) such that $e$ is a flipping edge of the tree, we have corresponding marked points in the boundary $(\partial S)_r$, namely

 The boundary map $\tilde{u}$ sends these points to antipodal regions $S^n_K, S^n_{\bar{K}}$ respectively, for some $K \subset [n]$ (recall that $S^n_K$ is defined to be the region where $x_j<0$ for $j \in K$ and $x_j>0$ for $j \notin K$).
 We attach the labels $K$ and $\bar{K}$ to the marked points $\tilde{m}_0(f)$ and $\tilde{m}_1(f)$, respectively.
-Figure \ref{fig:2n5} shows a possible labeling of a flipping holomorphic pearly tree. \end{definition}
+Figure \ref{fig:2n5} shows a possible labeling of a flipping holomorphic pearly tree. \end{definition2}

-\begin{lemma} Let $\bm{u}$ be a holomorphic flipping pearly tree with all sides labelled $L'$, in general position, and equipped with labels as above.
+\begin{lemma2} Let $\bm{u}$ be a holomorphic flipping pearly tree with all sides labelled $L'$, in general position, and equipped with labels as above.
 We decompose $[\bm{u}]$ into regions $[u_e]$, corresponding to edges, and $[u_v]$, corresponding to pearls, as before.
 Then we have: \begin{itemize} \item For each flipping edge $e$, the label $K_0$ at the start of the edge contains the label $K_1$ at the end of the edge, and

 \item For each pearl $v$ such that: \begin{itemize} \item The homology class is $d_v \in H_2(\CP{n},\RP{n}) \cong \Z$; \item The points immediately after the flipping marked points of $u_v$ have labels $K_1,\ldots,K_{k_v}$, if we traverse the boundary in positive direction (in other words, the points $\tilde{m}_1(f)$ for all outgoing flags, and $\tilde{m}_0(f)$ for the incoming flag); \end{itemize} then we have: \begin{itemize} \item For some $q_v \in \Z$,